Non-smoothable curve singularities: Large families

 The ideal of $L_r^6$ is generated by quadrics for $6\leq r\leq 14$, but from $r=15$ on one needs also cubics and for $r=21$ the ideal is generated by 35 cubics.
 The general $L_r^6$ with $15\leq r\leq 21$ is not smoothable, but $ \dim T^1_{-1}$ is not zero, increasing to 99 for $r=21$, as predicted by Conjecture \ref{conj:equality}.
 For $r=15$ a computation shows that all deformations of negative weight are obstructed.
 Therefore the base space of the versal deformation is non-reduced.
 We expect the same to be true for other $r\leq 21$.

-On the interval $21< r \leq 56$ the ideal is up to $r=42$ generated by cubics, from $r=43$ also quartics are needed, and for $r=56$ the ideal is generated by 70 quartics.
+On the interval $21< r \leq 56$ the ideal is, up to $r=42$, generated by cubics, from $r=43$ also quartics are needed, and for $r=56$ the ideal is generated by 70 quartics.
 From $r=25$ there are deformations of positive degree, with $\dim T^1_1 = 5(r-24)$, computed up to $r=36$.
 The dimension of $T^1_{-1}$ decreases, in accordance with the conjecture: it is $70$ for $r=22$, $43$ for $r=23$, $18$ for $r=24$ and zero for $25\leq r \leq 47$, to increase afterwards.
 Only for $r=48$ we have been able to compute the dimension, which indeed turns out to be $18$.
 In the next interval $56<r\leq 126$ the conjecture predicts that there are no deformations of negative weight for $61\leq r \leq 116$.
 We computed only the case $r=84$, where the size of the syzygy matrix is minimal: the general $L_{84}^6$ has no deformations of negative weight, and is therefore not smoothable. \end{ex}

-In \cite{Gr2} problem 2.57 reads \begin{quote} Do there exist for fixed $n \geq 4$ non-smoothable curves $L_r^n$ if $r$ goes to infinity?
+In \cite{Gr2} Problem 2.57 reads \begin{quote} Do there exist for fixed $n \geq 4$ non-smoothable curves $L_r^n$ if $r$ goes to infinity?
 It seems unlikely that this is not the case. \end{quote} The evidence above makes it very unlikely that this is not the case.
-The problem was already formulated in \cite{Gr} without the second sentence, but with the question: \begin{quote} Do there exist smoothable ones? \end{quote} With $L_r^n$ we mean a curve with Hilbert function $H(\ell) = \min\left(r,\binom{n+\ell-1}{n-1}\right)$.
-With $\binom{n+d-2}{d-1} <r \leq \binom{n+d-1}{d}$ becomes the question: do there exist smoothable $L_r^n$ with large $d$?
-No examples are known to us.
+The problem was already formulated in \cite{Gr} without the second sentence, but with the question: \begin{quote} Do there exist smoothable ones? \end{quote} More precisely, we ask whether there exist for fixed $n$ smoothable $L_r^n$ with Hilbert function $H(\ell) = \min\left(r,\binom{n+\ell-1}{n-1}\right)$ and large $d(n,r)$.
+No examples are known to us, in fact not even for $d=3$.

 The curve $L_r^n$ with $r=\binom{n+1}2 +1$ is the first where $\delta(L_{r}^n)=\delta(L_{r-1}^n)+3$, because $L_{r-1}^n$ is the first where the ideal is generated by cubics only and therefore the intersection multiplicity with a new line in general position is equal to three.
 It is also possible to construct a curve $S_{r}^{n,n+1}$ with $\delta(S_{r}^{n,n+1})=\delta(L_{r-1}^n)+2$ having smooth branches, where each branch has as tangent line a line of the $L_{r}^n$.
 To achieve this we replace the last line by a parabola in $\A^{n+1}$, tangent to $\A^n$.
 If the line in $L_{r}^n$ is parametrised by $(x_1,\dots,x_n)=(a_1 t,\dots, a_n t)$, then the smooth branch of $S_{r}^{n,n+1}$ is given by $(x_1,\dots,x_n,x_{n+1})=(a_1 t,\dots, a_n t, t^2)$.
 The curve is quasi-homogeneous.
 Its tangent cone is not the $L_{r}^n$, but has an embedded point at the origin.